 Aloja Starkelsen works closely with the Baltic Organic Potato Project to develop organic potato production in Latvia and Estonia.

-Both Finnamyl and Aloja Starkelsen believe in the growth of the organic food market and are therefore expanding the contracted cultivation area of organic starch potatoes in Finland and in Latvia and Estonia respectively.
-With two distinct growing areas the cooperation guarantees reliable and increasing availability of high quality organic potato starch.
+Both Finnamyl and Aloja Starkelsen believe in the growth of the organic food market and are therefore expanding the contracted cultivation area of organic starch potatoes in Finland and in Latvia and Estonia and Lithuania respectively.
+Recently we have started to produce organic potato starch also at Lyckeby in Sweden.
+With three distinct growing areas on three sides of the Baltic Sea the cooperation guarantees reliable and increasing availability of high quality organic potato starch.
+All the countries in question are European leaders in terms of proportion of organics of the total field area.

 The loads brought in by the farmers are analysed to ascertain the purity, quality and starch content of the potatoes.
 Farmers are informed of the quality and starch content of the load quickly through an automated process which ensures they have this information before leaving to fetch another load.